tarantool-php/mapper/README.md

 # Instantiate manager
 Usually, you manage dependencies in your service provider.
 To get started you should instantiate connection, packer, client and manager itself.
-In this example we use PurePacker and SocketConnection, to check other implementations please check [client documentation](https://github.com/tarantool-php/client#usage)
+In this example we use PurePacker and SocketConnection.
+It means you don't need any pecl extensions.
+To see other implementations please check [client documentation](https://github.com/tarantool-php/client#usage)

 ```php
 use Tarantool\Client;